 The allure of technology as a surrogate for human relationships is already evident; AI chatbots and virtual avatars have demonstrated their ability to sustain conversations, learn from dynamic interactions, and mirror empathy.
-Though still distinct from the advanced replicants of cinematic lore, the technology showcases an unsettling competence in emulating human affect.
+Though still distinct from the advanced replicants of cinematic lore, the technology showcases an unsettling competence in emulating human effect.
 For individuals battling social anxiety or other forms of mental affliction stemming from seclusion, such AI sophistication may seemingly present a refuge.
-Stadler (2019) explores these themes, highlighting how cinematic portrayals like "Blade Runner 2049" bring to light ethical concerns surrounding digital embodiment and cybernetics.
-The synthesis of science and the arts in these representations underscores the intricate interplay between technology and human experience.
+Stadler (2019) explores these themes, highlighting how cinematic portrayals like "Blade Runner 2049" bring ethical concerns surrounding digital embodiment and cybernetics to light.
+These representations' synthesis of science and the arts underscores the intricate interplay between technology and human experience.